jellyrej/RPG-NodeJS/README.md

 # RPG-NodeJS

-This is my first RPG game made with NodeJS, jQuery, SocketIO, ExpressJS, MongoDB
+This is my first RPG game made with NodeJS, jQuery, SocketIO, ExpressJS, MongoDB You can access it here: https://mystery-of-dungeons.herokuapp.com/ (Yes it have bugs.
+This was my first game though and with knowledge I got I will try to make a better game with also instead of jQuery using VueJS)
 1. Login / Register
 2. Choose type (magic, melee, ranged)
 3. Upgrade stats with points, you get points every level up.
 Max level is 100